Skip to content

 PANDORA Digital Archiving System (PANDAS)

-To support the acquisition and management of increasing volumes of data, as well as to support more efficient archive building for participants at remote work stations, the Library developed the PANDORA Digital Archiving System (PANDAS), the first release of which took place in June 2001, with version 2 being released in August 2002.
+To support the collaborative selective web archiving program the Library developed a web-based workflow management tool - one of the first custom designed web archiving workflow systems to be developed anywhere - call the PANDORA Digital Archiving System (PANDAS).
+The first version of PANDAS was released in June 2001, with version 2 being released in August 2002.
 A considerably enhanced and completely re-engineered version of the software, PANDAS 3, was released into production at the National Library in July 2007.
+This version, with numerous enhancements is remains the system currently used by the NLA and PANDORA partners.